bvirk/heatskirt/README.md

 ![promicro](https://github.com/bvirk/heatskirt/blob/main/img/promicro.png)

 Besides USB, the sensors is a DHT22 humidity and temperature sensor and a NTC resistor and a SSD1306 OLED display.
-The power supply delivers 180ma at 5v. the separation to high voltage can be seen where the veroboard is lighter.
-The white brick that is sticking out under the triac is a moc3041 zero crossing detect optocoubler.
+The power supply delivers 180ma at 5v.
+The separation to high voltage can be seen where the veroboard is lighter.
+The white brick that is sticking out under the BT138 triac is a moc3041 zero crossing detect optocoupler.

 # heatskirt software